-Gränges works to reduce the climate impact from purchased materials and services by expanding the use of recycled aluminium as this can save up to 95 per cent of the energy needed to produce primary aluminium.
+Gränges works to reduce the climate impact from sourced metal inputs by expanding the use of recycled aluminium as this can save up to 95 per cent of the energy needed to produce primary aluminium.
 The environmental value of recycling increases downstream in the value chain and end-of-life recycling is a clear positive contributor to the circular aluminium usage.
 Gränges sources pre-consumer used materials from customers and recycling companies and post-consumer used materials from recycling companies.
 The company also recirculates processed aluminium from its own operations.

 Varying conditions and availability